garysmith1933/BullsAndCows/README.md

 • I also learned how to implement error handling.
 When converting the user input into a number you need to be able to check if it is a number and handle the case when it is not.
 Best way to do it is to wrap the input in a try-catch block and handle the error as a NumberFormatException.

-• Unlike Python and Javascript, Java does not have a very method to concat arrays.
+• Unlike Python and Javascript, Java does not have a simple method to concat arrays.
 I learned that one way arrays can be combined is to create a new array and initalizing the length of the new array to be the combined length of the 2 arrays I want to join.
 Then I was able to use System.arraycopy() to append the values of each array to the new one.